Mean-Motion Resonances

 Configuring the integrator¶

-By default, the package uses ias15 and adaptive timestamp.
-However, sometimes, one might want to perform a quick integration using another integrator, i.e., whfast.
+By default, the package uses SABA(10,6,4)timestamp.
+However, sometimes, one might want to perform a quick integration using another integrator, i.e., whfast or a precision integrator like ias15.
 The default functions does not support such a customization.
 However, it is easy to create a custom simulation and proceed with it.

 In [2]: